-has a cost $-1$.
-In other words, the ``push-push'' strategy at $0$ allows to maintain the $-1$ cost.
+other words, the ``push-push'' strategy at $0$ allows to maintain the $-1$ cost.

-But for $\Uim$, this ``push-push'' strategy at $0$ is not allowed and, since the optimal trajectories are necessarily monotone, the best strategy when starting at $0$ is to stay at $0$ but here with a best cost which is $0$.
-Hence $\Uim(0) = 0 > \Up(0)$ and it is easy to show that $\Uim(x) > \Up(x)$ for all $x\in \R$. \end{example}
+But, for $\Uim$, this ``push-push'' strategy at $0$ is not allowed and, since the optimal trajectories are necessarily monotone, the best strategy when starting at $0$ is to stay at $0$.
+Here, the best possible cost is $0$.